American urban history: Street traffic

-The new West
+Western United States

 After 1860, railroads pushed westward into unsettled territory.
 They built service towns to handle the needs of railroad construction and repair crews, train crews, and passengers who ate meals at scheduled stops.
 Gunfights and disorder characterized the railhead towns that were the target of major cattle drives from Texas.
 The violence was often exaggerated in dime novels.
 In most of the South, there were very few cities of any size for miles around, and this held for Texas as well.
-Railroads arrived in the 1880s and they shipped the cattle out; cattle drives became short-distance affairs.
+Railroads arrived in the 1880s, and they shipped the cattle out; cattle drives became short-distance affairs.
 However the passenger trains were often the targets of armed gangs.

 Denver's economy before 1870 had been rooted in mining.
 It then grew by expanding its role in railroads, wholesale trade, manufacturing, food processing, and servicing the growing agricultural and ranching hinterland.
 Between 1870 and 1890, manufacturing output soared from $600,000 to $40 million, and the population grew by a factor of 20 times to 107,000.
 Denver had always attracted miners, workers, whores and travelers.
 Saloons and gambling dens sprung up overnight.
 The city fathers boasted of its fine theaters, and especially the Tabor Grand Opera House built in 1881.

-By 1890, Denver had grown to be the 26th largest city in America, and the fifth-largest city west of the Mississippi River.
+By 1890, Denver had grown to be the 26th largest city in America and the fifth-largest city west of the Mississippi River.
 The boom times attracted millionaires and their mansions, as well as hustlers, poverty and crime.
 Denver gained regional notoriety with its range of bawdy houses, from the sumptuous quarters of renowned madams to the squalid "cribs" located a few blocks away.
 Business was good; visitors spent lavishly, then left town.
 As long as madams conducted their business discreetly, and "crib girls" did not advertise their availability too crudely, authorities took their bribes and looked the other way.
 Occasional cleanups and crack downs satisfied the demands for reform.

-With its giant mountain of copper, Butte, Montana was the largest, richest and rowdiest mining camp on the frontier.
+With its giant mountain of copper, Butte, Montana, was the largest, richest and rowdiest mining camp on the frontier.
 It was an ethnic stronghold, with the Irish Catholics in control of politics and of the best jobs at the leading mining corporation Anaconda Copper.
 City boosters opened a public library in 1894.
 Ring argues that the library was originally a mechanism of social control, "an antidote to the miners' proclivity for drinking, whoring, and gambling."
 It was also designed to promote middle-class values and to convince Easterners the Butte was a cultivated city.
 Appreciative crowds filled the large, upscale "Belasco" opera house for full-scale operas and top-name artists.